SAT Writing and Language Practice Test 61 AMBIPi

 SAT Writing & Language Section Passage

-SAT Writing Passage Title: False or False: The Question of Falsifiability.
+SAT Writing and Language Practice Test Paper Passage Title: False or False: The Question of Falsifiability.

 What is the difference between science and pseudoscience?
 According to Karl Popper, one of the most potent philosophers of the twentieth century, it is a matter of falsifiability.
 He claimed that in order to be considered truly scientific, a hypothesis or theory must be capable of being proven false.
 Next, he decided to make an assertion: l Popper offered a new perspective on the distinction between science and pseudoscience.